What do I need to know when selling for the first time?

-If you know there are issues with your place, whether it’s something small like a garage door not working properly, or a bigger deal like an unconsented deck, it’s best to discuss them with the agent you are working with.
+If you know there are issues with your place, whether it’s something small like a garage door not working properly, or a bigger deal like an unconsented deck, it’s best to discuss them with the agent your working with.
 They can help you decide how to manage the problem by either fixing it or disclosing it to potential buyers.
 It's important to be open and honest throughout the process — this helps reduce the chances of the sale falling through and minimises the risk of legal action after settlement due to non-disclosure.

 Under the Real Estate Agents Act 2008, if licensed real estate agents suspect that a property may have a hidden or underlying defect then they are obliged to ask the seller about it or advise potential buyers of any risks.
-For example, if a property is next door to a proposed new development, or if it’s in an area that’s been subject to flooding, the agent must tell prospective buyers rather than turning a blind eye.
+For example, if a property is next -door to a proposed new development, or if it’s in an area that’s been subject to flooding, the agent must tell prospective buyers rather than turning a blind eye.
 If your property may be prone to weathertightness issues thanks to its age or cladding, then the agent should disclose this potential risk to prospective buyers.

 If you have decided to try selling your property yourself, all the above advice applies.
 Don’t risk getting dragged through the courts over an issue you haven’t disclosed.
 If you’re not prepared to fix the problem, then make sure buyers are going into the sale fully informed.